QodotPlugin/qodotplugin.github.io/docs/entities.md

 Change the _Fgd Name_ to your game’s name.

+Note
+{: .label .label-blue }
-**Warning:** You have to set the Fgd Name so it doesn’t conflict with the “Qodot” namespace, otherwise Trenchbroom will discard your FGD.
+You have to set the Fgd Name so it doesn’t conflict with the “Qodot” namespace, otherwise Trenchbroom will discard your FGD.

-One last thing to note is that FGDs by default have example entity definitions.
-These can be erased, they all contain duplicates from Qodot.fgd, which we can already include as a base when updating the Trenchbroom game config and QodotMap node.
+FGDs by default contain example entity definitions, which we don't need as Qodot.fgd contains all of these already.
+It helps to start an FGD with a completely clean entity definitions array, so you can focus on adding new entities not covered by Qodot.fgd.

 ## Adding an Entity Definition to an FGD